-COLUMN NAME DESCRIPTION А DATE Date of Flight - in the form of date/month/year В ACFT REG Aircraft registration С ACFT TYPE Aircraft type D ACFT C/S Aircraft call sign used during the flight E DEP ADM Departure aerodrome of the flight F DEST ADM Destination aerodrome of the flight G ENTRY POINT The point from which the aircraft has entered the FIR boundary or the RVSM airspace between FL 290 & FL410 inclusive, (in case of an aircraft is departing from an aerodrome within the same FIR and the point can not be determined, 0 value must be inserted in this field) Н ENTRY LEVEL The Flight level to which the aircraft has entered the relevant FIR (the level must correspond to the RVSM level only - between FL 290 & FL 410 inclusive) l ENTRY TIME The actual time at which the aircraft has entered the FIR or the RVSM airspace (the time must be in UTC four figures time group without any space or dots in between) J EXIT POINT The actual time to which the aircraft has left the FIR boundary or the RVSM airspace or in case of an aircraft is landing in an aerodrome within the same FIR, the point or the nearest point at which the aircraft has left the RVSM airspace, therefore, if this point can not be determined, 0 value must be inserted in this field)

-COLUMN NAME DESCRIPTION к EXIT LEVL The Flight level to which the aircraft has exited the relevant FIR (the level must correspond to the RVSM level only - between FL 290 & FL 410 inclusive), for ACFT landing within the FIR, insert 0 value.
-L EXIT TIME The actual time at which the aircraft has exited the FIR or the RVSM airspace (the time must be in UTC four figures time group without any space or dots in between). М TOTAL FLYING TIME This column has to be left blank, as special formulas shall automatically calculate the flying time, however, the responsibility of filling this field shall solely rely on office.
-N OPERATE WITHIN THE RVSM AIRSPACE LETTER M MUST BE INSERTED.
-EQUIPMENT Letter W must be inserted in this field as extracted from the flight plan, if non- RVSM aircraft was permitted to 0 REMARKS Any other additional remarks or points related to the flight.
+COLUMN NAME DESCRIPTION A DATE Date of Flight - in the form of yymmdd - 140115 В ACFT REG Aircraft registration С ACFT TYPE Aircraft type according to ICAO Doc.
+8643 (attached to this email) D ACFT C/S Aircraft call sign used during the flight Е DEP ADM Departure aerodrome of the flight F DEST ADM Destination aerodrome of the flight G ENTRY POINT The point at which the aircraft has entered the FIR boundary, (in case of an aircraft departed from an aerodrome within the same FIR, the departure aerodrome must be inserted in this field - same as "E"). Н ENTRY LEVEL The Flight level to which the aircraft has entered the relevant FIR, the flight level must correspond to the RVSM flight level only between FL 290 & FL 410 inclusive, (in case of an aircraft departed from an aerodrome within the same FIR, the exit flight level must be inserted in this field - same as "K").
+I ENTRY TIME The actual time at which the aircraft has entered the FIR (the time must be in UTC four figures time group without any space or dots in between, in case of an aircraft departed from an aerodrome within the same FIR, the ATD - Actual time of departure of the flight must be inserted in this field).
+J EXIT POINT The point at which the aircraft has left the FIR boundary (in case of an aircraft is landing in an aerodrome within the same FIR, the destination aerodrome must be inserted in this field - same as "F") K EXIT LEVL The Flight level to which the aircraft has exited the relevant FIR (the level must correspond to the RVSM level only -between FL 290 & FL 410 inclusive), for ACFT landing within the same FIR, the flight level at which the ACFT entered the RVSM airspace must be inserted in this field - same as "H".
+L EXIT TIME The actual time at which the aircraft has exited the FIR or the RVSM airspace (the time must be in UTC four figures time group without any space or dots in between, for ACFT landing within the FIR, insert the ATA - Actual time of Arrival). М TOTAL FLYING TIME This column has to be left blank, as special formulas shall automatically calculate the flying time, however, the responsibility of filling this field shall solely rely on office.
+N EQUIPMENT Letter W must be inserted in this field as extracted from the flight plan, if non-RVSM aircraft was permitted to operate within the RVSM airspace letter N must be inserted.
+0 REMARKS Any other additional remarks or points related to the flight.